 I am currently working on a survey experiment to determine Americans' level of concern about issues relating to dependence on international trade.
 I am also working on a project with Robert Franzese, Diogo Ferrari, and others about the role of economic decline in the rise of extreme nationalist populism.
 I also teach world politics at the University of Michigan.

 I am also particularly passionate about student advocacy.
-I represent the graduate students on U-M's Central Student Government, providing services (like campus-wide The Wall Street Journal subscription) and advocacy to the administration about important issues to students.
+I'm pleased to put my talents to work for the students by serving on U-M's Central Student Government (CSG), providing services (like campus-wide The Wall Street Journal subscription) and advocacy to the administration about important issues to students.
+I am currently in my second term as the Student Organization Committee Director, in charge of all student organization operations within CSG.

 Please do feel free to contact me using the link in the navigation bar above if you'd like to get in touch!